shenzhou05/SRP-Chinese-Translation/Shadows.md

 For instance the default size of the atlas is 4096 x 4096 and so it can fit 4 shadow maps of 1024 x 1024 pixels, or 2 shadow maps of 1024 x 1024 + 4 shadow maps of 512 x 512 + 16 shadow maps of 256 x 256.

-## Shadow resolution
+## Shadow map resolution

+The resolution of the shadow map determines how big will be the shadow map(s) rendered for a light.
+The bigger is a shadow map, the more precise it can be, and the best it can capture small details in the shadow casting geometry.
+A shadow map rendered at high resolution will also look sharper.

-The resolution of the shadows cast by a light is set on the light itself under the Shadows section.
+The resolution of the shadow map(s) rendered for a light is set on the Light component under the Shadows section.

-The number of shadow maps created per light depends on the type of light :
+The number of shadow maps rendered per light depends on the type of the light :

-- A spotlight will create 1 shadow map
+- A spotlight will render 1 shadow map
-- A point light will create 6 shadow maps (like the number of faces in a cubemap)
+- A point light will render 6 shadow maps (like the number of faces in a cubemap)
-- A directional light will create one shadow map per Cascade.
+- A directional light will render one shadow map per Cascade.
 The cascade count is set in the Volume component HD Shadow Settings.
 The default value is 4 cascades.
+For more details on Cascaded shadow maps refer to the HD Shadow Settings Volume component page.

+## Shadow Bias

+Since shadow maps are like textures projected from the point of view of the light, we need to use a bias in the projection so that the shadow casting geometry does not get self shadowed in the end.

+In HD Render Pipeline the shadow biasing is controlled by several parameters in the Light component under the Shadow Section.

+**View Bias Scale :**

+**Normal Bias :**

 ## Shadow filtering